toussaintma/deeplearningforcoders/training-cheatsheet.md

 ```
 * t = torch.where(condition on t, if True, if False) for a if-then on the data
 * use fast.ai for learn rate search with learn.lr_find(suggest_funcs=(valley, slide))

+## Ensemble
+* VotingClassifier with or without weight
+* StackingClassifier with a final estimator LogisticRegression(class_weight='balanced')

 ## TODO
 * TODO topic of initializing the weights in Pytorch